HarshithNair/FLOWMINGO/README.md

 written narrative into a formatted STR/CTR; PMLA-compliant and ready to file in 10 seconds. <br>
 <h3>4.⁠ ⁠Animated Cytoscape.js Dashboard: </h3><br>
-React frontend renders live fund flow as an animated graph.
+The React frontend renders the live fund flow as an animated graph.
 Investigators see which accounts are involved, the hop sequence, and the risk score, all updating in real time via Kafka streams.
 <img width="866" height="724" alt="Screenshot 2026-03-30 at 11 27 19 PM" src="https://github.com/user-attachments/assets/bb238a4b-1264-4c5e-bea4-efe6ca3df97d" /> <br>
 Created by: <br>
 Harshith Nair <br>
-Rishi Savla
+Rishi Savla <br>

+Link to the working model will be shared soon!